 Pasta with Leafy Greens Pesto: Leafy greens pesto using arugula (or spinach, watercress, or any combination) is a lighter, greener sauce for pasta, potatoes, and more.

-Dairy-Free Arugula Pesto: Here’s a bold and fragrant arugula pesto made without the usual Parmesan cheese.
+Dairy-Free Arugula Pesto: Here’s a bold and fragrant pesto made without the usual Parmesan cheese.
 Nutritional yeast is optional but highly recommended to give it a hint of cheesy flavor.
 This versatile pesto sauce, made with pine nuts or walnuts, can be used in several delicious ways.

 Lemony Spinach (or Arugula) Rice with Fresh Herbs: In this simple side dish incorporating the fresh flavors of lemon and herbs, arugula is given as an alternative to spinach.
 Why serve plain rice when it’s so easy to embellish it?

 Gingery Miso-Mushroom Soup: Here’s a light yet satisfying way to warm up most any time of year.
 And it’s vegan, unlike miso soup served in Japanese restaurants.
-Arugula is given as an optional add-in, along with other baby greens.

 Avocado and Tahini Dip with Baby Greens: This richly flavored dip makes a fantastic appetizer.
 Use your favorite baby greens — arugula, in this case, or vary with baby spinach, kale, or power greens mix.